Post updated: 24/02/2023

 Non-Structural Works – House Renovations

 Non-structural renovation works are normally cosmetic such as Kitchen Upgrade, New Widows, New Bathroom, New Doors, etc. However, you are buying a property you can live in or needs something minor like a kitchen to make it habitable.
 To make this work, a mortgage lender must know in advance of the type of work that you plan on doing.
 This is part of the mortgage application.
 It involves a two stage valuation process which must be carried out by the same valuer.
 The first valuation will give a current value assuming the works are carried out.
 The second valuation confirms the works are done to the property.
 The property value must increase as a minimum in line with what you are spending on the renovations.

 The tricky bit

 The monies for the renovation will not be released until the works are done.
 This is called a hold back which means you will have to fund any upgrade up front.
 You then get the money back from the lender once works are complete and the valuer has confirmed same.

-A first time buyer can borrow 90% of the purchase price and up to 90% of the renovation.
-If you are a second time buyer, this becomes 80% in both scenarios.
-For these types of works. lenders will consider loans up to approximately €40,000.
-Both the additional borrowing and initial mortgage are subject to lender’s income multiples (3.5 maximum based on income would need to cover both loans, or you may get an exception if available).
+You can borrow up to 90% of the purchase price and up to 90% of the renovation.
+For these types of works, lenders will consider loans up to approximately €40,000.
+Both the additional borrowing and initial mortgage are subject to lender’s income multiples (4 times for first time buyers and 3.5 times for second time buyers maximum based on income to cover both loans).

 How do they work?